molpopgen/fwdpy/docs/customFitness.rst

 In general, these functions will be very short and simple.

-First, let us define our custom data types in a file called "myCustomFitness.pxd":
+First, let us define our custom data types in a file called "myCustomFitness.pyx":

 .. code-block:: cython

    from fwdpy.fwdpp cimport popgenmut from fwdpy.fitness cimport singlepopFitness

-   #This is the name of our Cython extension type.
-   #It is an object type inheriting from singlepopFitness.
-   #We don't need to define any functions here, so we "pass"
-   #on its implementation
-   cdef myAdditiveFitness(singlepopFitness):
-       pass

    #This is the function that updates w when a genotype
    #is heterozygous.
 Note the "signature" of this function: